New Mexico Green Chile Stew

 A hearty Southwestern stew of seared pork and potatoes simmered with roasted Hatch green chiles in a savory broth.
 It is the defining home-style dish of New Mexico, served with warm tortillas.

-Green chile stew is rooted in New Mexican cuisine, built around the state's prized roasted green chiles, especially the Hatch variety; it reflects the deep Indigenous and Hispano chile-growing tradition of the region.
+Green chile stew is a New Mexican staple built around the state's prized roasted green chiles, especially the Hatch variety, drawing on the region's long Indigenous and Hispano chile-growing tradition.

 The broth is brothy and warming, carrying the bright, vegetal heat of roasted green chile that builds with each spoonful.
 Tender chunks of pork and soft potato soak up the chile flavor, fiery yet deeply savory.